dumlutimuralp/antrea-packet-walks/part_b/README.md

 First thing to understand from above table is OVS uses "conjunctive" match across multiple fields alongside "conjunction" action.
 This enables OVS to optimize policy implementation without consuming too many flow entries.

-The first flow entry in Table 50 above checks whether if the flow is an already established flow (-new,+trk); if it is then there is no need to process the flow against the remaining flow entries in this table since Kubernetes Network Policy is STATEFUL by nature.
+The first flow entry in Table 50 above checks whether if the flow is an already established flow (-new,+est); if it is then there is no need to process the flow against the remaining flow entries in this table since Kubernetes Network Policy is STATEFUL by nature.
 However the current flow is a NEW flow hence it does NOT match this first flow entry.

 The second flow entry matches against a given source or destination IP set.
 But there is no specific IP that this flow entry checks upon apparently.
 Same flow entry has a conjunction action with a conjunction id of "2".